Skip to main content

 Where are they, and what are the hours?
 With a baby, a ten-minute drive versus a thirty-minute one adds up fast over dozens of visits.
 Location and parking are not trivial when you're wrangling a car seat.

 What hospital are they affiliated with?
-If your child ever needs specialized or hospital care, a pediatrician tied into a specific hospital system — Utah Valley Hospital, or Primary Children's up in Salt Lake — can make coordination smoother.
+If your child ever needs specialized or hospital care, a pediatrician tied into a specific hospital system — Utah Valley Hospital, or Primary Children's — can make coordination smoother.
+Note that Primary Children's is no longer a Salt Lake City drive: Intermountain opened its Larry H. and Gail Miller Family Campus in Lehi on 12 February 2024, a second full children's hospital campus inside Utah County.
+Ask which campus a given specialty clinic actually sits at.

 The major local practices